berktunc1/made-template/project/project-plan.md

 ## Title
 <!-- Give your project a short title. -->
-Analyzing the Relationship between Road Traffic Injuries and Number of Deaths Globally
+Analyzing the Impact of Population Growth on CO2 Emissions

 ## Main Question

 <!-- Think about one main question you want to answer based on the data. -->
-1. What is the correlation between mortality rates caused by road traffic injuries and the number of deaths worldwide?
+1. What is the correlation between population and CO2 Emissions worldwide?

 ## Description

 <!-- Describe your data science project in max.
 200 words.
 Consider writing about why and how you attempt it. -->
-Referring to the correlation between mortality rates caused by road traffic injuries and the number of deaths worldwide globally, is an important problem because road traffic injuries pose a significant threat to public health worldwide, resulting in a substantial number of fatalities annually.
+Referring to the correlation between population and CO2 emissions globally is an important problem because CO2 emissions are a primary driver of climate change.
+These emissions are primarily caused by the burning of fossil fuels, such as coal, oil and natural gas, for energy and industrial processes, as well as by deforestation.
+As the population increases, CO2 emissions are exacerbated due to higher energy demands, increased transportation needs and greater consumption of goods and services.
+Understanding this correlation is essential for developing effective strategies to mitigate climate change and manage environmental sustainability.$$$$$$$$

 This project analyzes this relationship, using statistical methods.
 The results can provide valuable insights into the extent to which road traffic injury incidence influences mortality rates globally.

 ## Datasources